ap9055097/VideoHilightModel/README.md

 ## 🏆 Moodeng: AI for Social Good - Elephant Challenge Submission Checklist & Details

-This project fulfills the requirements for the AI for [Moodeng: AI for Social Good - Elephant Challenge](https://moodeng.media.mit.edu/):
+This project fulfills the requirements for [Moodeng: AI for Social Good - Elephant Challenge](https://moodeng.media.mit.edu/):

 ### 1. 🌐 All Projects Must Be Open-Source